 — ABC News (@ABC) June 24, 2020

-As Governor Cuomo explained this move:
+As Governor Cuomo explained this move at the time:

 “We worked very hard to get the viral transmission rate down.
 We don’t want to see it go up because a lot of people come into this region and they can literally bring the infection with them.”

 While many may wonder about the implications of this on the economy, this all comes on the heels of a major economic study that determined that state reopenings have done little to boost the economy.
-Rather that the bigger issue is that more needs to be done to restore safety and consumer confidence, in order for people to spend more.
+Rather the bigger issue is that more needs to be done to restore safety and consumer confidence, in order for people to spend more.

 - North Carolina